yiisoft/yii2-docker/README.md

 - `PHP_ENABLE_XDEBUG` whether to load an enable Xdebug, defaults to `0` (false)
 - `PHP_USER_ID` (Debian only) user ID, when running commands as webserver (`www-data`), see also [#15](https://github.com/yiisoft/yii2-docker/issues/15)

-If you are using environment with mysql-and-phpmyadmin, these are other settings:

-- `MYSQL_HOST` host to connect to mysql server
-- `MYSQL_DATABASE` name of a databased created at boot
-- `MYSQL_ROOT_PASSWORD` password of root user
-- `MYSQL_USER` username of user created at boot
-- `MYSQL_PASSWORD` password of user created at boot

 ## Building